Great Famine (Ireland): Tenants and subdivisions

 Immense population growth, from about 2 million in 1700 to 8 million by the time of the Great Famine, led to increased division of holdings and a consequent reduction in their average size.
 By 1845, 24% of all Irish tenant farms were of 0.4–2 ha in size, while 40% were of 2–6 ha.
 Holdings were so small that no crop other than potatoes would suffice to feed a family.
 Shortly before the famine, the British government reported that poverty was so widespread that one-third of all Irish small holdings could not support the tenant families after rent was paid; the families survived only by earnings as seasonal migrant labour in England and Scotland.
-Following the famine, reforms were implemented making it illegal to further divide land holdings.
+After the famine, reforms were implemented making it illegal to further divide land holdings.

 The 1841 census showed a population of just over eight million.
-Two-thirds of people depended on agriculture for their survival but rarely received a working wage.
+Two-thirds of people depended on agriculture for survival but rarely received a working wage.
 They had to work for their landlords in return for a small patch of land to farm.
 This forced Ireland's peasantry to practice continuous monoculture, as the potato was the only crop that could meet nutritional needs.